fujichaaan/je_point_estimates_rm/README.md

 # je_point_estimates_rm
 This page is for summarizing code and figures for the letter published in the <i>Journal of Epidemiology</i> (Fujii R. 2023).

 # Fujii R. Visualization in relative measures of association: points and error bars.
-Journal of Epidemiology, 2023.
+Journal of Epidemiology, 2023 (Submitted).

 (Insert of Image)
 <br>